tock/tock/doc/wg/README.md

 Each working group, including the Core Working Group, establishes its own rules and procedures for accepting contributions, communicating, meeting, and making decisions.
-In absense of such rules, working groups make decisions by consensus, have weekly voice calls, make meeting notes available publicly, and communicate asynchronously via a mailing list.
+In absence of such rules, working groups make decisions by consensus, have weekly voice calls, make meeting notes available publicly, and communicate asynchronously via a mailing list.

-However, working groups are encouraged to avoid consensus-based decision making as quickly as possible and establish appropriate meeting frequency and communication mode for their needs and membership.
+However, working groups are encouraged to avoid consensus-based decision-making as quickly as possible and establish appropriate meeting frequency and communication mode for their needs and membership.